ronny781/Soduko-Solver-Visualized/README.md

 ### How does the solver work?

 The program first seeks an empty cell, then attempts to insert a valid number in the order of 1 to 9. </br>
-The program does this until the puzzle is stuck.
-Then it runs a backtracking DFS search to "try out" the other possibilities,</br> eliminating those (and its children) that doesn't work.
+The program does this until the puzzle is stuck (none of 1-9 numbers can be inserted).</br> Then it runs a backtracking DFS search to "try out" the other possibilities,</br> eliminating those (and its children) that doesn't work.

 ### Note:
 This project has been created for educational purposes only,</br>